Berton-C/Miter/README.md

 ---

-## 6. Headlong inheritance in one paragraph
+## 6. Headlong inspiration in one paragraph

 Headlong is an engineering inspiration, not architectural authority.
-Miter adopts its strongest patterns: append-only trajectory, context as a projection rather than mutable history, tiered compaction with raw retrieval, channel messages entering one ongoing stream, small composable tools, self-improvement through fork–test–merge, isolated credentials, watchdogs, status and panic controls, and exponential idle backoff that resets on contact.
+Miter takes inspiration form its strongest patterns: append-only trajectory, context as a projection rather than mutable history, tiered compaction with raw retrieval, channel messages entering one ongoing stream, small composable tools, self-improvement through fork–test–merge, isolated credentials, watchdogs, status and panic controls, and exponential idle backoff that resets on contact.
 Miter rejects Bash as cognition, unrestricted shell authority, persona text as Soul, direct model execution, and Headlong's absence of privacy walls among participants.
 See `HEADLONG_INHERITANCE.md`.

 ---